Code-Institute-Submissions/milestone-2-TILE-QUAKE/TESTING.md

 As I am using parts of a **background-image** to create the puzzle pieces normally the image would be addressed relative to the location of the CSS file i.e.  ../images/puzzles/earth.jpg whereas the iPhone browser was trying to load the background-image relative to the index.html file.
 After testing on other browser, EDGE also does the same.
-This was solved by adding some JS detect the browser and alter the initial file-path.
+This was solved by adding some JS to detect the browser and alter the initial file-path.

 3. **Audio playback**
 Audio playback on Windows desktop and Android devices works OK, but the playback of audio files on Apple devices seems